HALdb2/Plus-2019-applicatioN/README.md

 # Remix example

-This example deploys self-hosted ver
+This example deploys self-hosted version of [Remix](https://remix.run/) using their